 Looking at the city planning, it can be concluded that the hierarchy concept proposed by the Central place theory and other traditional planning models are not relevant at this scale and time anymore.

 When discussing these aspects, one can never fully finish without mentioning the 5 principles of Kevin Lynch from ‘Image of the city’.
 The 5 principles can be identified very easily in this city due to its transparency and ease of relatability.
-Although San Francisco weaves a complex fabric of network and density, one can still perceive the image of the city even without quite fully analysing it.
+Although San Francisco weaves a complex fabric of network and density, one can still perceive the image of the city even without quite fully analyzing it.

-- Edges are most of the times read when standing on the top or bottom of the hills.
+- Edges are most of the time read when standing on the top or bottom of the hills.
 Also, since the facades of the road facing Victorian buildings always create a membrane, it’s identifiable.

 - Due to the nature of its scale, districts are too homogenous in this city.
-But all other factors like the style, language and scale of architecture, people and activities can help one understand these districts.
+But all other factors like the style, language, and scale of architecture, people and activities can help one understand these districts.
 SOMA, Financial District, Mission district, Richmond district, Filmore and Presidio are few famous districts in the city.

 - Landmarks can be missed sometimes while mesmerizing over the dense and interlaced network of architecture.
-But Transamerica Pyramid, Golden Gate Bridge, Golden Gate Park and others cannot be missed even from a distance.
+But Transamerica Pyramid, Golden Gate Bridge, Golden Gate Park, and others cannot be missed even from a distance.